 EPSC points allocated for each SVT factor are based on the relationship of the company's SVT measures (ABC and AB) to their respective ISS benchmarks.
 The ISS benchmark SVT is based on regression analysis for the company's GICS industry group, market cap size, and operational and financial metrics identified as correlated with total shareholder return performance in the industry.
 Maximum potential EPSC points are accrued for proposals with total costs at or less than approximately 65 percent of the ISS benchmark SVT (which is equivalent to the SVT "Allowable Cap" under prior policy).
+SVT in excess of the ISS benchmark may result in negative points.

-Market Value is calculated as the 200-day average share price (taken from Research Insight Quarterly Data Download) multiplied by the number of common shares outstanding as disclosed in the most recent information circular.
+Market Value is calculated as the 200-day average share price (taken from an outside vendor) multiplied by the number of common shares outstanding as disclosed in the most recent information circular.
 For companies where the 200-day average share price is not available, such as recent IPO companies, the 50-day share price will be used, or, if that is also not available, the most recent price history will be employed as an estimate.